Azure/iot-edge-opc-proxy/readme.md

 All samples require an Azure IoT Hub and a Service Bus Hybrid Connection Namespace to be provisioned in Azure.
 All of them also need access to the ```iothubowner```, as well as Service Bus ```RootManageSharedAccessKey``` (manage, read, and write claims) policy connection strings.

+For simplicity, all samples read connection strings from the  ```_HUB_CS ``` and  ```_SB_CS ``` environment variables respectively.

-These can be retrieved from the Azure portal under ```Shared access policies``` in the respective menus.
+Connection strings can be retrieved from the Azure portal under ```Shared access policies``` in the respective menus.
+For more information, check out the following resources:

+- [Set up IoT Hub](https://github.com/Azure/azure-iot-sdks/blob/master/doc/setup_iothub.md) describes how to configure your Azure IoT Hub service.
+- [Manage IoT Hub](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md) describes how to provision devices in your Azure IoT Hub service.
+- [Set up a Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started) describes how to set up a relay listener.

 Please note: the Service Bus Hybrid Connection Namespace connection string needs to have the name of the application instance appended as follows: